 The Committee believes that it is in the best interests of our stockholders for all of our executive officers and senior management to maintain a significant ownership position in EOG to create substantial alignment between our senior management and our stockholders.
-Therefore, the Committee has established stock ownership guidelines ranging from 8,000 shares for Vice Presidents to 160,000 shares for our CEO.
+Therefore, the Committee has established stock ownership guidelines ranging from 40,000 shares to 160,000 shares for our Named Officers.
 Each Named Officer currently satisfies these guidelines, which are reviewed annually by the Committee.